raspberrypi/picotool/README.md

     permissions   Set the OTP access permissions.
 (RP2350 only) dump          Dump entire OTP.
 (RP2350 only)
     list          List matching known registers/fields.

+Use "picotool help otp <subcmd>" for more info
 ```

 ### get/set